 - An in-house marketing team allows for more creativity.
 When you work with an agency, you’ll spend significant time explaining your brand, desires and culture.
 An in-house team already has the inside track on this information and can spend more time developing creative marketing ideas.

 - An in-house marketing team offers more agility.
 Sometimes the market changes; being able to adjust quickly makes all the difference.
 In-house teams can pivot quickly since there’s no need to wait for a scheduled meeting or compete for attention with the agency’s other clients.
 Additionally, in-house teams have instant access to company data and can spot and react to problems and opportunities immediately.

 An in-house team provides quick, responsive control

 There’s no doubt that building an in-house team comes with its own set of challenges.
 On the other hand, it’s an excellent choice for business owners who want quick, responsive control over their marketing plan.

 These tips are designed to help you figure out how to start building your team today.
-It's going to take some time to work out the kinks, but when everything is flowing smoothly, you’ll see why people are switching over from full-time marketing with ad agencies and not looking back.
+It will take time to work out the kinks, but when everything flows smoothly, you’ll see why brands are switching from fully outsourced marketing with ad agencies and not looking back.

 Syed Balkhi contributed to the reporting and writing in this article.